 This data is collected in the winter event database.
 This measurement tracks the actual time involved in this process so improvements can be made.
 After each winter event, such as a snow or ice storm, area maintenance personnel submit a report indicating how much time it took to clear snow from the major and minor highways.
 Data collection for this measure runs from November through March of each winter season.
-After a storm ends, the objectives are to restore the major highways to a clear condition as soon as possible and have the lower-volume minor highways open to two-way traffic and treated with salt and/or abrasives at all critical areas such as intersections, hills and curves as soon as possible.
+After a storm ends, the objectives are to restore the major highways to a wet or dry condition as soon as possible, restore the higher-volume minor highways to a wet or dry condition as soon as possible, and have the lower-volume minor highways open to two-way traffic and treated with salt and/or abrasives at all critical areas such as intersections, hills and curves as soon as possible.
 The end of the storm is defined as when freezing precipitation stops accumulating on the roadways, either from falling or drifting conditions.
 This data is updated in the January and April Tracker reports.
 The time in hours is the statewide average for each month.

-November had a few minor snowstorms over the northern part of Missouri.
-Several moderate snowstorms and a major ice storm hit the state in December.
-The time to meet the performance objectives will vary based on the amount of snow received, the duration and the intensity of the storm.
+January and February had several large snowstorms that covered most of the state of Missouri.
+A major ice storm hit southwest, central and south central Missouri in January.
+The average time to meet the winter event performance objectives declined over January, February and March.
+These times will vary based on the amount of snow received, the duration and the intensity of the storm.
 Strategies to improve these numbers include pursuing equipment enhancements, testing new materials and continued training of snow removal employees.